mushroomcowisheggs/Artgame-Connect-Full/README.md

 Requirements
 - PHP 7.4+ (or compatible PHP runtime)
 - A web server or the PHP built-in server for development

+PHP ini note
+- When using the PHP built-in server or any PHP runtime, ensure your `php.ini` is adjusted if extensions are not enabled by default: uncomment `extension_dir = "ext"` and enable the `mbstring` and `pdo_sqlite` extensions by uncommenting their `extension=` lines (for example `extension=mbstring` and `extension=pdo_sqlite`).
+This is required for string handling and SQLite database support on many systems.

 Quick development setup
 1. Configure DB credentials: edit `config/database.php` with your database host, name, user, and password.